 All of these channels can be watched live, but Kayo takes it one step further over Foxtel by allowing you to rewatch old games that you might have missed, as well as sporting documentaries such as ESPN’s 30 for 30.

-Sports you can watch live on Kayo include:
+Here are the 34 sports you can watch on Kayo Sports:

 - Rugby Union